muhammadrasheed03/Projects/README.md

 Contributions
 While this repository primarily showcases my personal work, I welcome suggestions and improvements.
 Feel free to fork the repository and submit pull requests for any enhancements.

+Author
+Muhammad Yaseen Rasheed

 License
-This repository is licensed under the MIT License.
-For more details, refer to the LICENSE file.
+This repository is for educational purposes and can be freely modified and distributed.